 Once you have identified all of the staffing and volunteer needs of the nonprofit, you’ll need to create a method for recruiting people to join your team.
 This can be as simple as calling people in your personal network, or as in-depth as creating job announcements, posting to job boards, and taking part in recruiting events.
 What does that process look like for your nonprofit?
 For this piece, outline what you will do to recruit team members.

 Once you have a list of interested people, you’ll need to screen them.
 Even if a person is only volunteering a few hours per week, having a healthy screening process in place can help you attract the very best.
 Every person in the organization matters, from the very top to the newest volunteer.
 Here are a few things to do during the screening process:

 - Use an application that covers all pertinent areas of an applicant’s background

 - Make sure the screening process helps identify all relevant skills, aptitudes, knowledge, and experience

 - Try to confirm that the applicant shares a passion for the cause, and doesn’t just need a job

 - Objectively evaluate each person based on the human resource needs you’ve identified

 Looking for volunteers?
-Volunteer Match can help!
-Create an account for your organization and shine some light on your organization to attract local volunteers.
+Volunteer Match can help.
+Create an account for your nonprofit, and shine some light on your organization to attract local volunteers.
 It’s a great way to gain exposure and grab local volunteers attention.
-If you want to find volunteers on your own, check out this quick video and discover “who” is volunteering out there.
+If you want to find volunteers on your own, check out this quick video and discover who is volunteering out there.
 This information will give you some quick insight to what demographic to approach for support.

 Thinking about employee and volunteer systems can be daunting.
-But, perhaps the scariest piece of the nonprofit business plan for most people is the financials section.
-Our next lesson will take the scary out of an important aspect of any business plan.
-We’ll go into some very simple methods for understanding “the business side of things,” so that you’ll be confident in knowing your nonprofit has what it takes (financially) to get the job done.
+But perhaps the scariest piece of the nonprofit business plan for most people is the financials section.
+Our next lesson will take the fear out of an important aspect of any business plan.
+We’ll go into some very simple methods for understanding the business side of things so you’ll be confident in knowing your nonprofit has what it takes (financially) to get the job done.